brooklynrail/brooklynrail-platform/content/people/alvaro-barrington.md

 last_name: Barrington
 short_bio: "**Alvaro Barrington** (b.
-1983, Caracas, Venezuela) paints vivid abstractions that consider the cultural production of subjects ranging from Hibiscus flowers to the life of Marcus Garvey.
+1983, Caracas, Venezuela) paints vivid abstractions that consider the cultural production of subjects ranging from hibiscus flowers to the life of Marcus Garvey.
 Raised between Brooklyn and the Caribbean, Barrington utilizes cross-disciplinary materials and crafts that often reference his childhood, including the sewing of his Grenadian aunts as well as his current life in Europe.
 In his early work Barrington experimented